 Ransomware users do not just lock away data anymore

 While the primary objective of ransomware campaigns remains to be bilking money out of organizations by locking away their apps and data, attackers no longer merely stow away the data.
-Instead, they sell the stolen data on the dark web as well.
+Instead, one data security trend in 2021 is that attackers sell the stolen data on the dark web as well.
 This ensures that they still profit from their illicit activities, even if they aren’t paid the ransom.

 In fact, some hackers will threaten to publish companies’ sensitive data to pressure their victims to pay the ransom sooner.
 This is an empty threat, for once hackers have gotten hold of company data, victims must assume that the hackers have done what they want with it already.